davidthings/hdelk/docs/_pages/tutorial.md

 Here are two final diagrams, illustrating all of the above JSON specification techniques.

-This first monster is especially interesting because of its use of a complex internal port and also a variety of different edge specification styles.
+This first monster is especially interesting because of its use of a complex internal port and also a variety of different edge and port specification styles.

 <script>
     var dg = {